 The council treasurer can and should be the first person whom a local treasurer contacts with questions about financial issues.
-If additional information or help is needed, the local treasurer can then be referred to the region director (or region treasurer, if applicable) and then, if necessary, to the Utah PTA Treasurer.
+If additional information or help is needed, the local treasurer can then be referred to the region support committee chair (or region financial advisor, if applicable) and then, if necessary, to the Utah PTA Treasurer.
 Frequent communication between local treasurers and council treasurers will help facilitate appropriate accounting practices and avoid misunderstandings and problems.
 Training of local treasurers by council treasurers should occur throughout the year.